Roll Your Own Ruby Type Checking: Part 1

 , and we’ll end up with a stack overflow.

-We can finally implement Repeater3
+We can now implement Repeater3

 , extending the Hooks